 Additionally, sharing knowledge and information is useful not just for the other members of the group, but for the “experts” themselves.
 Explaining what they know to others is a great way to clarify their understanding of a topic, and their input can be used to create additional learning resources in time.

-People like learning from and with their peers, and an LXP gives you the power to support, facilitate and drive these conversations, wherever they’re happening in your organization.
+People like learning from and with their peers, and an LXP gives you the power to support, facilitate and drive these conversations, wherever they’re happening in your organisation.

 If you feel like a LXP would work for you, then get in touch and request a callback using the form below!